jimfilippou/elastic-stack/README.md

 | Nginx         | 1.10.0        |
 | Java          | 1.8.0_111     |

-##   Follow The Steps To Get A Full ELK Installation
+##   Follow These Steps To Get A Full ELK Installation

    + Lets Begin